tetzank/homepage/content/posts/return-oriented-programming.md

 A canary value chosen randomly at program start gets written right on top of return address of a function.
 Before the function returns, the canary value is checked to be unchanged.
 An attacker trying to overwrite the return address has to overwrite the canary value as well, with the same value which was there before.
-Most compilers support somekind of stack protection like this.
+Most compilers support some kind of stack protection like this.
 The compilation flag in GCC is `-fstack-protector` to protect only "larger" functions which limits the negative performance impact, or `-fstack-protector-all` to protect all functions.
 The ROP Emporium challenges have it disabled (`i~canary`).